RunestoneInteractive/rs/README.rst

 * Using a Runestone Academy for my class - `Instructor guide <https://guide.runestone.academy>`_
-* Running a server for my own class?
+* Running a server for my own class? - coming soon
-* Running a server for my school or larger group?
+* Running a server for my school or larger group? - coming soon
 * I want to author a book - `Author Guide <https://pretextbook.org/doc/guide/html/guide-toc.html>`_
-* I want to customize a book for my class
+* I want to customize a book for my class - `Customizing a Textbook <https://runestone-monorepo.readthedocs.io/en/latest/custom_book.html>`_
 * I want to contribute to the Runestone Academy software - `Contributing Guide <https://runestone-monorepo.readthedocs.io/en/latest/contributing.html>`_
 * What is Runestone Academy? - `About Runestone <https://landing.runestone.academy>`_